BBBase-EHeresy/PPPub/docs/forces_of_good/minas_tirith.md

 - Anduril, Flame of the West
 - **Anduril, Flame of the West (ACTIVE)**

-Anduril is an *[Elven-made]* *[ *[hand-and-a-half]* ]* [sword].
+Anduril is an *[Elven-made]* *[hand-and-a-half]* [sword].
 Additionally, when making Strikes with Anduril, Aragorn never requires more than a 4 for his To Wound rolls.
-Note that if Aragorn elects to use Anduril as a [two-handed] weapon, he will still get the +1 bonus To Wound meaning that he will Wound on a 3+.
+Note that if Aragorn elects to use Anduril as a *[Two-handed]* weapon, he will still get the +1 bonus To Wound meaning that he will Wound on a 3+.

 **HEROIC ACTIONS**